chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 You can easily increase capabilities by simply choosing a more powerful desktop (such as the [System76 Thelio](https://system76.com/desktops/thelio)) where you can achieve 32 cores per host ($2K USD) and add a 16GB GPU ($800 USD more) for AI loads.
 This would give you an AI capable cluster for about $9K USD.

+We reference system76 as a hardware provider because of their long and continuous support of the [PopOS operating system and the Linux community](./tool-linux.md#popos-shell).

 ### Medium Cluster Rack

 The purpose of this section is to record thoughts and examples related to hardware for a medium rack-mount cluster.
-You can creqate a powerful new 3-host rack-mount cluster for about $15K USD.
+You can create a powerful new 3-host rack-mount cluster for about $15K USD.
 Here is an example server at the time of writing:

 - SuperMicro,  a cheap enough option but still reasonably balanced may look like:
   - Chassis: AS -1115SV-WTNRT